frlinaker/skribe/README.md

 - Each chunk contributes feedback and refinement
 - The model evolves with each window

-This allows training on limitless rows with a fixed memory budget.
-You can control chunk size, number of passes, and scratchpad visibility.

-The process is fully transparent — if the dataset is large, `fit()` will automatically enable chunked training.
+This allows training on limitless rows using a fixed memory budget.
+The process is transparent.
+If the dataset is large, chunked training activates automatically.

 ---

 ### 🧪 Native `.sample()` Support

-You can generate synthetic rows directly from any trained model using `.sample(n)`.
+You can generate synthetic rows directly from any trained model using `.sample(n)`:

-This is useful for:

-- Understanding what the model believes
-- Creating test sets or bootstrapped data
-- Building readable examples from internal logic

-Example:

 ```
 >>> model.sample(3)